wmcmahan/react-native-calendar-events/README.md

 import RNCalendarEvents from 'react-native-calendar-events';
 ```

+- React-Native 0.40 and above use 1.3.x and above
+- React-Native 0.39 and below use 1.2.1 and below

 > **NOTE**: Starting from `1.0.0`, this package will use Promises instead of Events.

 ## Properties